rickerp/scalardb-with-microservices/README.md

 ### For `order-service`

-For the `order-service`, there is no prepared interface, but reuqests can be made using `curl` or prepared `.http` files.
+For the `order-service`, there is no prepared interface, but requests can be made using `curl` or prepared `.http` files.